liyoumin/personalweb/content/authors/admin/_index.md

     awarder: AAEA
     icon: <i class="fas fa-university"></i>
     summary: |
-      I studied the foundational concept of neural networks and deep learning.
-By the end, I was familiar with the significant technological trends driving the rise of deep learning; build, train, and apply fully connected deep neural networks; implement efficient (vectorized) neural networks; identify key parameters in a neural network’s architecture; and apply deep learning to your own applications.
+      I studied the foundational concept of .
+By the end, I was familiar with the significant; and apply deep learning to your own applications.
   - title: Grinter Fellowship
     url:
     date: '2024-03-01'